ssalvaterra/LIB-201/mapping.md

 <!--map image-->
 Maps are layers of data represented by shapes, lines, and points.
 Layers usually include a:
 * Base map layer - something you put all of your layers on top of.
 This could be a historic map, a map with specific boundaries, a topographical map, etc., etc.!
-* Shapefiles - these are files that contain shapes, lines, and points that correspond to places.
+* Shapefiles - these are files that contain shapes, lines, and points that correspond to places, and include information on them.
 An example would be a point (like a city) and its geographical location (latitude, longitude).
 Other examples can include county boundaries, rivers, buildings, population (census) data, and routes in between locations.
 These are just a few possibilities!
 There are 2 kinds of shapefile data:
     * Vector Data - this is discrete data, like the examples mentioned above.
     * Raster Data (we will not use raster data in this class) - this includes data that is continuous, like weather patterns or elevation.

+## Selecting data
 Maps are often built with tables of attributes that correspond to locations.
+You would collect data **relevant to your question** that you hope to answer through mapping certain points.
+For example, if you wanted to show the proximity of Mississippi's rivers to certain locations, you would look for the data to accentuate this.
+Your basemap would not overemphasize streets, but the landscape.
+Your vector data could include an outline of Mississippi and the shapes rivers make, and your locations (or points) would demonstrate this proximity.

 <!--screenshot/example-->

-## Finding Vector Data?
+## Finding Vector Data
 Points, lines, polygons

 ## Mapping tools